 When it comes to filing taxes, the IRS is more concerned with how much money you made than how many months it took you to make it.
-Filing income taxes or not is dependent upon several considerations including your age, marital status and whether you’re claimed as a dependent on anyone’s taxes.
+If you didn't work for 12 months of the year, you may be wondering how many months do you have to work to file income tax.
+Filing income taxes or not is dependent upon several considerations, including your age, marital status and whether you’re claimed as a dependent on anyone’s taxes.
 After you’ve earned a certain amount of income for your filing status, regardless of how long it took you to do it, then you are required to file taxes with the IRS.

 In the event you check your earned income against minimum income requirements and do not need to file, it may still be worth doing so anyway.
 If your income falls below the minimum threshold for filing, you should still file to see if you qualify for certain refundable tax credits.
 These tax credits are an incentive for taxpayers to take part in certain programs, or the credits are available to help low-to-moderate-income wage earners shoulder the rising costs of living.